• Write a Review

 Your Dollar Goes Further

 You’ll still need travel insurance if you go on an Australia cruise as your Medicare card isn’t valid onboard the ship, even if you're sailing in Australian waters.
 Travel insurance also covers you for things like emergency medical evacuation, lost luggage, and travel delays.
-Travel insurers like Cover-More, Allianz, and NIB Travel Insurance currently offer cruise insurance.
-If you want to avoid paying the cruise travel insurance excess for a minor non-urgent medical issue, you also have the option to visit a local GP in port on an Australia cruise.
+Travel insurers like Cover-More, Allianz, and NIB Travel Insurance offer cruise insurance.
+If you want to avoid paying the excess for a minor non-urgent medical issue, you also have the option to visit a local GP in port on an Australia cruise.

 You Can Do It Together

-An Australia cruise is also the perfect choice for a multigenerational holiday, family reunion or get together with friends.
+An Australia cruise is also the perfect choice for a multigenerational holiday, family reunion or get-together with friends.
 With so much to see and do, both on board and at the various ports, there is sure to be something to please everyone.

 How was this article?

-By proceeding, you agree to Cruise Critic’s Privacy and Cookies Statement and Terms of Use.
+Get special cruise deals, expert advice, insider tips and more.By proceeding, you agree to our Privacy Policy and Terms of Use.

-© 1995—2023, The Independent Traveler, Inc.
+© 1995—2024, The Independent Traveler, Inc.